-Teaching high-low is one of my favorite kindergarten concepts.
-But It is not as easy to teach as you might think.
+Teaching high-low is one of my favorite early elementary and kindergarten music concepts.
+But, it is not as easy to teach as you might think.
 Children often mix up high-low and loud-soft.

-As with all grades, kindergarten music assessment should be integrated naturally into music class activities.
+As with all grades, early elementary, and especially kindergarten music assessment should be integrated naturally into music class activities.
 Assessment should be a fun, learning experience.

 Teaching High-Low Spatial RElationships

-I like to introduce high-low by starting with drag & drop sorting activities on the white board.
-I don’t take for granted that little ones know the meaning of high and low in terms of spatial relationships.
+I like to introduce high-low by starting with drag & drop sorting activities on the whiteboard.
+Don’t take for granted that early elementary students know the meaning of high and low in terms of spatial relationships.
 It is important to practice this step.
 A simple sorting activity paired with singing “high” or “low” provides a good foundation for learning the concept.

 Teaching High-Low Animal Sounds